Low Vitamin B12 (deficiency)

 • Then:

-• If cause is dietary (e.g. vegan): use oral B12 daily (OTC 50-150 mcg)
+• If dietary cause (e.g. vegan): switch to daily OTC oral B12 (50-150 mcg)

-If B12 is <145 ng/L and NEUROLOGICAL symptoms
+If B12 is <145 ng/L and NEUROLOGICAL symptoms present

-• Start IM hydroxocobalamin 1mg every other day immediately
+• Start IM hydroxocobalamin 1 mg every other day immediately

-• Continue until symptoms improve or stabilise
+• Continue every other day until symptoms stabilise or improve

-• Unsteady gait or frequent falls
+• Unsteady gait, balance issues, frequent falls

-• Burning or numbness in limbs
+• Numbness or burning in limbs

-• Memory issues or cognitive decline
+• Memory issues or confusion

 • Visual disturbance (e.g. blurred vision)

-• Mood or psychiatric changes (e.g. depression, confusion)
+• Low mood, depression, or psychiatric changes

 If B12 is 145–180 ng/L

-When to Refer or Seek Advice
+When to Refer or Seek Specialist Advice

-• Neurological symptoms are progressing
+• Neurological symptoms are progressing or not improving with IM therapy

-• Unclear cause (e.g. negative IFAB, non-dietary)
+• Unclear cause (e.g. negative IFAB, not dietary)

 mypanotes